Wang-Yue/CamillaDSP-Monitor/ARCHITECTURE.md

 ```

 ### 2.1 Wait-Free SPSC Queue and Platform-Native Semaphores
-To transfer audio blocks between the Capture, Processing, and Playback loops without thread blocking or locks, we implement a custom power-of-two capacity Single-Producer Single-Consumer (SPSC) queue ([LockFreeRingBuffer.swift](Sources/SwiftDSP/Audio/LockFreeRingBuffer.swift#L312-L378) / [lock_free_ring_buffer.c](Sources/CDSP/Audio/lock_free_ring_buffer.c)).
+To transfer audio blocks between the Capture, Processing, and Playback loops without thread blocking or locks, we implement a custom power-of-two capacity Single-Producer Single-Consumer (SPSC) queue ([lock_free_ring_buffer.c](Sources/CDSP/Audio/lock_free_ring_buffer.c)).

-Index coordination is achieved using atomic integers (`Atomic<UInt64>` / `_Atomic`) with release-acquire memory ordering.
+Index coordination is achieved using atomic integers (`_Atomic`) with release-acquire memory ordering.
 The queue memory is fully pre-allocated at startup, guaranteeing zero heap allocations on the hot path.

-For thread coordination, the engine uses platform-native binary semaphores (`DispatchSemaphore` / `dispatch_semaphore_t` on macOS; `sem_t` on Linux) instead of heavy mutexes or spin-locks.
+For thread coordination, the engine uses platform-native binary semaphores (`dispatch_semaphore_t` on macOS; `sem_t` on Linux) instead of heavy mutexes or spin-locks.
 When the SPSC queue is empty, the consumer sleeps on the semaphore.
 The producer signals the semaphore after enqueueing a chunk.
 The consumer then drains the queue completely in a tight loop before sleeping again, minimizing context-switch overhead.

 ### 2.2 Strict Real-Time Memory Management & State Copying
 To meet real-time guarantees, the audio threads perform zero memory allocations (`malloc`/`free`) and zero deallocations in the steady-state.

 #### 2.2.1 Round-Robin Chunk Pool
-Audio chunks are cycled through a pre-allocated chunk pool (`RoundRobinChunkPool` / `round_robin_chunk_pool_t`) whose capacity is matched to the SPSC queue depth.
+Audio chunks are cycled through a pre-allocated chunk pool (`round_robin_chunk_pool_t`) whose capacity is matched to the SPSC queue depth.
 Processing loops use pre-sized static scratch buffers for resampler output and pipeline steps.

 #### 2.2.2 Off-Thread Pipeline GC and In-Place State Transfers
 When a live configuration change is requested, the reload mechanism preserves audio continuity and guarantees real-time safety via a deferred garbage collection pattern: